ucbepic/docetl/docs/community/index.md

 ## Connect with Us

 - **GitHub Repository**: Contribute to the project or report issues on our [GitHub repo](https://github.com/shreyashankar/docetl).
-- **Discord Community**: Join our [Discord server](https://discord.gg/docetl) to chat with other users, ask questions, and share your experiences.
+- **Discord Community**: Join our [Discord server](https://discord.gg/fHp7B2X3xx); we're looking to build a vibrant community of people interested in intelligent document processing.
 - **Lab Webpages**: We are affiliated with the EPIC Lab at UC Berkeley.
 Visit our [Lab Page](https://epic.berkeley.edu) for a description of our research.
 We are also affiliated with the Data Systems and Foundations group at UC Berkeley--visit our [DSF Page](https://dsf.berkeley.edu) for more information.

 !!! info "Request a Tutorial or Research Talk"